Making a Compensation Claim for Meningitis

 Perhaps you believe that the symptoms of meningitis were missed, delaying your treatment and leading to further complications, health problems or disability.
 Alternatively, it may be that your meningitis was allowed to get worse and led to debilitating after effects.

 As with any medical condition, it’s important not to jump to the wrong conclusion.
-But while doctors are highly trained and cases of negligence are rare, sometimes things do go wrong , and you should be prepared for this.
+But while doctors are highly trained and cases of meningitis negligence are rare, sometimes things do go wrong , and you should be prepared for this.

 In those circumstances, it may be appropriate to seek compensation after trying to go through the official NHS Complaints Procedure.
 This procedure may assist you in understanding what happened, why certain decisions were taken and/or what went wrong.
 If you remain unsatisfied by this or believe that you are still entitled to compensation for negligence after going through this process, we’re here to help.